datalust/helm.datalust.co/samples/seq/README.md

 There's a package manager for Kubernetes called [Helm](https://helm.sh/docs/).
 Seq has a [Helm Chart](https://helm.sh/docs/topics/charts/) which can be used to simplify deployment of a Seq server in a cluster.
 Helm will replace default parameters with the ones we specify in our `config.yaml` when creating the deployment.

+Helm can simplify deployments, but it doesn't remove the need to understand exactly what you're deploying and how it will integrate with the rest of your environment.
+Some key features are outlined below, but also explore the source in the `/charts` directory at the root of this repository to learn more about how Seq's Helm chart works.

 ### Deployment strategy

 The chart uses a [Recreate Deployment Strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#recreate-deployment) to make sure there's only ever a single container going and accessing storage at a time.